 Next, head over to Settings → Protected Categories from the admin panel and enter the license key.
 Click the Save Changes button at the bottom of the screen to proceed.

 You can also configure the plugin’s settings from this screen.
-For example, you can change the title, form message, password label, placeholder, and button text for your password protected category login form.
+For example, you can change the title, contact form message, password label, placeholder, and button text for your password protected category login form.

 Check out the plugin documentation for details of all the available options.